 - Our upcoming advertising commitments will use all our marketing money.

 - A website seems so sterile and impersonal.
-It won’t add to “our kind” of customer base that was built on personal relationship.
+It won’t add to “our kind” of the customer base that was built on personal relationships.

 - I wouldn’t know what to do with a web site if I had one.

-All these have to be addressed to give answers to the questions raised and also give us a knowledge to understand if our business really need a website.
+All these have to be addressed to give answers to the questions raised and also give us the knowledge to understand if our business really needs a website.